Stenstromen/bright/README.md

       }
     }
-    dnssec {              # Check DNSSEC status for domain dnssecEnabed        # Bool if DNSSEC is enabled or not }
+    dnssec {              # Check DNSSEC status for domain dnssecEnabled        # Bool if DNSSEC is enabled or not }
   }
 }